hannesm/platform-blog/Signing-the-opam-repository.md

 ### Main snapshot role

-The snapshot key automatically adds a `snapshot` file to the top of the git repository.
+The snapshot key automatically adds a `snapshot` file to the git repository, and commits this.
 This protects against mix-and-match, rollback and freeze attacks.

-The `snapshot` file is rolled back (reverted) and recreated by the snapshot bot, after checking the validity of the update, periodically and after each change.

-Each client locally reverts its repository to HEAD~1, and bases incoming changes on top of that repository.
+The snapshot bot periodically fetches the development repository, validates each commit individually, and upon success commits a freshly created `snapshot` file.
+This commit is then pushed back to the repository which is fetched by clients.

+Each client when updating first resets locally the latest commit, fetches the remote repository, validates the snapshot file, and each commit individually, and updates its local repository.

+(TODO: or re-revert to annotated tag here again? unsure about this -- annotated tag has the neat property that developers can use their client repo to submit PRs (in the case of a `snapshot` commit, this is hard to handle in git, and screws up tools))

 ### Linearity